 This may be the most important aspect of physical investing as the wrong decision for storage could lead to the theft of your silver and the loss of thousands of dollars.
 One of the first routes that many people take is to put the precious metal in a safety deposit box at their local bank.
 While this will ensure the silver being stored in a secure location, it comes with a fair amount of downside.
-Investors have only restricted access to their box, as they can only access it during the operation hours of their bank.
+Investors have only restricted access to their box since they can only access it during the operating hours of the bank.
 Also note that these boxes are not insured against robbery [see also Doomsday Special: 7 Hard Asset Investments You Can Hold in Your Hand].

 The final option, which seems to have the majority of investors behind it, is to hide the silver in your home.
 While some stick to floorboards and other crafty techniques, a home safe is probably your best bet.
-The safe ensures that no one else will be able to get to the commodity, while protecting it from mishaps like natural disasters.
-Self-installation is usually recommended and you should always make sure that the safe is attached to the ground or another fixture; if it was brought in by hand, it can easily be brought out by hand [see also Gold ETFs Shine, Silver ETFs Shine Brighter].
+The safe ensures that no one else will be able to get to the commodity while protecting it from mishaps like natural disasters.
+Self-installation is usually recommended and you should always make sure that the safe is attached to the ground or another fixture; if it was brought in by hand, it can easily be taken out by hand.

 Where to Buy Coins

 Below, we outline several resources where investors can purchase silver bullion.